Keep children engaged during school by letting them know you value them.

 8. Decide if, or what, you will grade.
 If you will grade, decide just how.
 If you will not grade, gather some reflections for the students to complete anyway.
 Reflection is a key step in this process.

-9. I believe one-to-one conferencing with students is essential.
+9. I believe one-to-one conferring with students is essential.
 You will need to figure out a management system to monitor your own students' progress.
 Will you use a journal to keep track?
 A checklist?
 Goal sheets?
 Student sign-up?
 Will you have mentors come in to help?
 Do not check your email during this time, or do your own project (do that at home).
 Instead, confer with each student, as often as you can.
 Decide how you're going to keep track.

 10. Research ideas as to how you will introduce the concept of passion-based learning to your students.
 You will want to explain the reasons behind your choice, and of course give them the "how does this benefit me" reason.
 This will also help you wrap your head around how you will keep students focused as they work.
 Ideas from teachers are here, videos are here, and picture books are here.